pingcap/docs-dm/en/task-configuration-file-full.md

     source-id: "mysql-replica-02"                   # The `source-id` in source.toml.
     mydumper-thread: 4                              # The number of threads that Mydumper uses for dumping data. `mydumper-thread` corresponds to `threads` in the configuration of mydumper processing unit.
     loader-thread: 16                               # The number of threads that Loader uses for loading data. `loader-thread` corresponds to `pool-size` in the configuration of loader processing unit.
-    syncer-thread: 16                               # The number of threads that Syncer uses for migrating incremental data. `syncer-thread` corresponds to `worker-count` in the configuration of the syncer processing unit.
+    syncer-thread: 16                               # The number of threads that Syncer uses for replicating incremental data. `syncer-thread` corresponds to `worker-count` in the configuration of the syncer processing unit.
 ```

 ## Configuration order